joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-04-21-cooperative-card-game.md

 ### $52$ card decks

-We can find the exact probability through recursion.
+We can find the exact probability for $N$-card decks through recursion.

 Call a "type" any of the $N=52$ cards in the deck and call $P(s,d)$ the probability that the game has no collisions given that, in the remaining cards, there are $s$ types where one of the two cards has been drawn and $d$ types where neither of the cards have been drawn.

+For example, after the first draw, a game that didn't have a collision would be in state $(s=2,d=50),$ and a game that had a collision would be in state $(s=0,d=51).$

-If we are in state $(s,d)$ we form the next pair from
+If we are in state $(s,d)$ in a game that hasn't ended, we can form the next game-continuing pair from

 - two singlets, moving to state $(s-2, d),$ or from
 - a singlet and a doublet, moving to state $(s, d-1)$ (one singlet goes away, but one is formed from the doublet), or from